piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 export default i18n;
 ```

-In addition to the configuration file we also need to add the translation files themselves.
+In addition to the configuration file, we also need to add the translation files themselves.
 You will need a different translation file for each namespace and language used.
 These files contain a common variable that is used to denote different translations.
-For example, you might have a variable named "websiteTitle" and that then has the title of the page in both English, Chinese and any other language you support.
+For example, you might have a variable named "websiteTitle" that has the page's title in English, Chinese and any other language you support.

-I have four translation files named and stored as follows
+I have four translation files named and stored as follows.

 ```
 /ClientApp/src/i18n/en_us/general.json